rparak/rparak/README.md

 Very good presentation skills acquired through presentations at various conferences and university courses.
 Ability to lead and motivate people based on experience leading a team of n-member Bachelor / Master students.

-And one of my best quotes at the end...
+And one of my best quotes at the end... 💡

 If you want to improve something, you must first understand it.
 The combination of practical and theoretical knowledge is not an option, it is a must.

-**</> Programming Languages:**
+**📝 Programming Languages:**

-C / C++, Python, C#, MATLAB
+C/C++, Python, C#, MATLAB

 **👨‍💻 Software:**

-ROS (Robot Operating System), B&R Automation Studio, ABB RobotStudio, Unity3D, Blender
+ROS (Robot Operating System), PyBullet, B&R Automation Studio, ABB RobotStudio, Unity3D, Blender

 **🚀 Personal Interests:**